Strike-ending deal will shape Chicago schools for years

 But they will not be able to make up all 11 days of pay lost to the strike.
 Lightfoot said from the start that she wouldn’t make up those days and stood by that position on Wednesday when union delegates made it a condition of the tentative agreement.

-Lightfoot ultimately agreed on Thursday to make up five days, for which teachers will be paid, putting an end to the longest teachers’ strike in the city since 1987.
+Lightfoot ultimately agreed on Thursday to make up five days, for which teachers will be paid, putting an end to the longest teachers strike in the city since 1987.

-Note: This story has been corrected to show an agreement on makeup days was announced Thursday, not Friday.